• About

 Powdered dry kishik in a bowl.

 Tayta Lily would combine bulgur wheat and goat's milk yogurt.
 Then, she would lay it on the roof in a thin layer to dry.
-After it dried, the kishik would be ground into a fine powder that looks like all-purpose flour.
+After the kishik dries, my grandfather, Jiddoh Aziz, would grind it into a fine powder (kind of like all-purpose flour).

 Purchase kishik powder at a Middle Eastern grocery store.
 I noticed that the grocery store kishk is more of a coarse powder than the village.
 Store the kishk powder in the freezer for a longer shelf life.
-This recipe requires kishik powder.
-Sorry, it cannot be substituted for anything else!
+This recipe requires kishik powder, sorry!

 Ingredient Notes